1999–2000 FC Basel season

 The 1999–2000 Fussball Club Basel 1893 season was their 106th season since the club's foundation.
-Following their promotion in the 1993–94 season this was their sixth consecutive season in the highest tier of Swiss football.
+Following their promotion at the end of the 1993–94 season this was their sixth consecutive season in the highest tier of Swiss football.
 René C. Jäggi was the club's chairman for the fourth year.
-FC Basel played their home games in the Stadion Schützenmatte while the new stadium was being built.

 Overview

+FC Basel played their home games in the Stadion Schützenmatte, which is situated in the west of the city about one and a half kilometers from the city centre.
+This became their temporary home for two years, because the old St. Jakob Stadium was demolished and the new stadium was to be built on the same site, situated in the south-east of the city, neighboring the municipalities of Muttenz and Münchenstein.
+The construction of the new stadium was to be completed in a little more than two years.
+The new stadium, the St. Jakob-Park, was to be an all seater, the old stadium had standing places on three sides.

-On 15 June 1999 Christian Gross was appointed as the new first team trainer and he assigned Ruedi Zbinden as his co-trainer.
+On 15 June 1999, club president René C. Jäggi appointed Christian Gross as the new first team head-coach and he assigned Ruedi Zbinden as his co-trainer.
 Forming his new team, Gross made a number of signings before the season started.
 These new signings included defensive players such as Alexandre Quennoz, who signed from Sion, Ivan Knez from Luzern and Murat Yakin who came from Fenerbahçe and forwards such as George Koumantarakis who signed in from Luzern, Didier Tholot from Sion and Thomas Häberli from Kriens.
 The most interest was raised in the signing of Pascal Zuberbühler in a goalkeeper swap with Stefan Huber who then went to Grasshopper Club.
-In the outwards direction Mario Frick transferred to Zürich, Abedi to Yverdon and Fabrice Henry to Hibernian (on loan).
+In the outwards direction Mario Frick transferred to Zürich, Abedi to Yverdon and Fabrice Henry to Hibernian in Scottland (on loan).

 The Campaign

 Pre-season friendlies

 Before the domestic League season started on 7 July Basel had little time to get things ready.
-They organised one test game against lower tier SR Delémont, which was played in Laufen and won 2–0, and they entered the Sempione Cup, which was played in Balsthal.
+They organised one test game against lower-tier SR Delémont, which was played in Laufen and won 2–0, and they entered the Sempione Cup, which was played in Balsthal.
 Here Basel played the semi-final against Brazilian team Ituano FC, which was lost, and the third place match against Croatian Dinamo Zagreb, in which they also suffered a defeat.

+There were five other friendly matches, but these were played mid-season, most by local lower-tier sides.